 Let your competitors go through the trial-and-error process for you.
 Then, once you see they’ve found a winning idea, get busy replicating it.

 If you’ve built those aforementioned relationships with other websites, you may even be able to send them your post before that competitor – who did way more work – is able to lock-in that valuable backlink.

 While backlink-monitoring represents some of the most important content insights, there are several others you can use to inform your campaigns.
 As you saw earlier, these include monitoring keywords, domains, authors, and more.

-We’d love to off you a free seven-day trial of BuzzSumo to show you just how powerful these insights are and how easy we make it to extract them.
+We’d love to offer you a free 30-day trial of BuzzSumo to show you just how powerful these insights are and how easy we make it to extract them.

 Enter any topic, term or url to search to see BuzzSumo in action.
 It’s free!